Artichoke: Herbal tea

-Artichokes can also be made into a herbal tea.
+Artichokes also may be made into a herbal tea.
 The infusion is consumed particularly among the Vietnamese.
 An artichoke-based herbal tea called Ceai de Anghinare is made in Romania.
 The flower portion is put into water and consumed as a herbal tea in Mexico.
 It has a slightly bitter, woody taste.

 Apéritif

 Artichoke is the primary botanical ingredient of the Italian aperitif Cynar, with 16.5% alcohol by volume, produced by the Campari Group.
-It can be served over ice as an aperitif or as a cocktail mixed with orange juice, which is especially popular in Switzerland.
+It may be served over ice as an aperitif or as a cocktail mixed with orange juice, which is especially popular in Switzerland.
 It is also used to make a 'Cin Cyn', a slightly less-bitter version of the Negroni cocktail, by substituting Cynar for Campari.

 Genome

 The globe artichoke genome has been sequenced.
-The genome assembly covers 725 of the 1,084 Mb genome and the sequence codes for about 27,000 genes.
+The genome assembly covers 725 of the 1,084 Mb genome and the sequence codes for approximately 27,000 genes.
 An understanding of the genome structure is an important step in understanding traits of the globe artichoke, which may aid in the identification of economically important genes from related species.